azurepocmain/fabricpocmain.github.io/articles/fabric-capacity-metrics-extraction.md

 Leveraging the Fabric workspace table semantic model ensures that the environment consistently reflects the most up-to-date workspace nomenclature, thereby maintaining data integrity and alignment with the latest execution cycle.
+⚠️ Please note that the first section has been commented out.
 ```
 # Process Workspace Table Inserts
 from pyspark.sql.functions import col, lit, current_timestamp